seanbaxter/circle/new-circle/README.md

 [![carbon_proposals](carbon_proposals.png)](https://github.com/carbon-language/carbon-lang/tree/trunk/proposals)

 In my opinion, the real value in Carbon is the big folder of proposals submitted by team members.
 These are numbered like C++ proposals.
-Many of them describe fine-grained, self-contained features similar to Circle's feature pragmas.
+Many of them describe fine-grained, self-contained features similar to Circle's feature directives.
 For example, [P0845](https://github.com/carbon-language/carbon-lang/blob/trunk/proposals/p0845.md) describes _as-expressions_, already in Circle as [`[as]`](#as).
 These proposals can be immediately implemented in an existing C++ toolchain and start gathering usage experience.
 Carbon's missing compiler is blocking the deployment of Carbon's ideas.

 Compared to C++, Carbon is a very restrictive language.
 Can C++ programmers remain productive after moving to Carbon?
 Nobody knows.
 We need to gather experience.
 And the way to do that is to launch a compiler and get developres to try it.
 Circle can be amended quickly.
 The fine-grained treatment of features means it's easy to explore a continuum of language candidates.
 Building on an existing platform gets your technology into the hands of users quickly and inexpensively.